-During the year, the Trust extended or agreed to extend three of the four bank facilities, with combined limits of \$230 million, taking the weighted average duration from 30 June 2011 to expiry to 2.4 years.
+During the year, the Trust extended or agreed to extend three of the four bank facilities, taking the weighted average duration of the Trust's debt facilities to 2.4 years from 30 June 2011 to expiry.

 During the year, 11,062,561 new units were issued under the DRP in respect of the interim distribution for the year ended 30 June 2011 and the final distribution for the previous year.